 TTUHSC complies with the Americans with Disabilities Act (ADA), Section 504 Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
 Under these laws, no otherwise qualified individual with a disability shall be denied access to or participation in services, programs, and activities of TTUHSC solely on the basis of the disability.

 To obtain accommodations, qualified students must complete an application and provide documentation to TTUHSC Student Disability Services.
-For further information about the process to receive accommodations, contact Student Disability Services at 806-743-1926, or visit their website: https://www.ttuhsc.edu/disability/default.aspx
+If there are further questions about the process, reach out to Student Disability Services.